sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 - Recognizes "colonies" - Mennonite, Japanese etc.. colonies exist.
 - Hindus - small iskcon community is present.

+### Real estate tax
+Real estate tax is levied annually at 1% of the fiscal value of the property, which is generally less than actual value (or market value).
+A tax rate of 0.5% applies if the area of rural property is smaller than five hectares and is used for agricultural or cattle ranching.
+In certain areas, an additional tax is levied on the fiscal value of vacant and semi-vacant land when the area of the built-up portion falls within certain determined percentage limits.
+Large tracts of land in rural areas are subject to an additional tax determined on a percentage basis and to a proportional tax of 0.5% to 1% on the fiscal value of tracts with areas ranging from 10,000 to 60,000 or more hectares.

+The 1992 Paraguayan Constitution established that municipalities and departments are entitled to the tax revenues directly related to real estate.
+Collection of these taxes is the responsibility of municipal governments.

 ## Uruguay
 - Most developed in South America.
 - Afflicted by gender-wokeness!